 The distance between Oslo and Stockholm is 259 miles or 417 kilometers.
 Trains take about six hours to make the trip.

-Oslo, Norway Travel Information
+Oslo, Norway Resources:

 Oslo to Bergen, Norway with an Overnight stop in Flam

 Get ready for one of the most scenic part of your trek across Scandinavia.
 Bergen is a wonderfully scenic coastal town in Norway, and if you detour to Flam via the Myrdal to Flam railway, you'll get some even more spectacular scenery.
 Going straight from Oslo to Bergen without the detour takes 6.5 to 7 hours by train.
 There are 4 trains a day.
-Lonely Planet thinks highly of this stretch of track: Oslo to Bergen: Europe's best train journey?

 But you really don't want to miss the Flam extension.
 The trains that take you way down to Flam station tucked into the Aurlandfjord, are special in themselves.
 The steepness requires 5 different braking systems; the altitude goes from 866 meters at Myrdal to 2 meters at Flam.
 The Aurlandfjord is a finger off Norway's longest fjord, the East-West trending Sognefjord.